 Speaking should be ’au Natural’ like riding a bike

-Soon you’ll be speaking without hiding behind a lecture, maybe even improvising as if nothing’s wrong when your slides don’t work.
+Soon you’ll be speaking without hiding behind a lecturn, maybe even improvising as if nothing’s wrong when your slides don’t work.

-Okay, sometimes you may wobble a bit.
-You may even need to change gears sometimes.
-Go a bit slower maybe to concentrate on where you’re going.
-Not to take a wrong turn and get lost.
-And that’s natural, too.
+Okay, sometimes you may wobble a bit at first.
+You may even need to change gears sometimes going up hills.
+So what?
+Just go a bit slower, maybe to concentrate on where you’re going and not to take a wrong turn or become lost.
+And that, too, is natural.